Instant post canvas

 Only when the scenario calls for it.
 Overdoing awards or vote counts usually makes the mockup feel less credible.

 Use PNG for screenshots, decks, and still mockups.
-Use MP4 when the post reveal or transition into comments matters in the final asset.
+Use video when the post reveal or transition into comments matters in the final asset.

 More generators